DEGREES IN Medium/Heavy Truck Technician

 Why Choose This Program

-The growing demand to transport products quickly and safely means an increase in the need for skilled technicians.
+The growing demand to transport products quickly and safely has created an increase in the need for skilled technicians.

 - Demonstrate entry level skills and technical competency to become a Medium/Heavy Truck Technician